 DANCE SPECIFIC COVID POLICIES

-Dance classes will follow a strict set of protocol including:
+If recommended, Dance classes will follow a strict set of protocol including:

 - Hand sanitizing before and after classes